-While the mandatory obligations under Articles 51 to 60 of the TRIPS agreement dealing with border measures are restricted to Copyright and Trade Marks infringement only, the IPR (imported goods) enforcement Rules, 2007 deal with

-Patents, Designs and Geographical Indications violations as well, in conformity with the practice prevailing in some other countries, notably EU countries.

-While it may not be difficult for Customs officers to determine Copyright and Trade Marks infringements at the border based on available data/inputs, it may not be so in the case of the other three IPR rights violations, unless the offences have already been established by a judicial pronouncement in India and the Customs is called upon or required to merely implement such order.
-In other words, extreme caution is required at the time of determination of infringement of these three intellectual property rights.

-The Copyright Act, 1957; the Trade Marks Act, 1999; the Patents Act, 1970; the Designs Act, 2000; and the Geographical Indications of Goods (Registration and Protection) Act, 1999 have provisions prohibiting import of goods infringing Intellectual Property Rights under the respective Acts.
-The powers to take action against such infringing goods at Border i.e. at the time of import and export by the Customs Authorities are contained in Sections 11, 111, and 113 of the Customs Act, 1962.

-While IPR laws provide for civil and criminal action by right holder in cases of infringement of his/her IPR, the Customs authority powers to take action against infringing goods are limited to action against infringing goods at the time of import and export and that to subject to procedure laid in IPR Enforcement Rules, 2007 issued under Customs Act, 1962.
+- 2.7 While the mandatory obligations under Articles 51 to 60 of the TRIPS agreement dealing with border measures are restricted to Copyright and Trade Marks infringement only, the IPR (imported goods) enforcement Rules,2007 deal with Patents, Designs and Geographical Indications violations as well, in conformity with the practice prevailing in some other countries, notably EU countries. - 2.8 While it is not difficult for Customs officers to determine Copyright and Trade Marks infringements at the border based on available data/inputs, it may not be so in the case of the other three IPR rights violations, unless the offences have already been established by a judicial pronouncement in India and the Customs is called upon or required to merely implement such order.
+In other words, extreme caution is required at the time of determination of infringement of these three intellectual property rights. - 2.9 The Copyright Act, 1957; the Trade Marks Act, 1999; the Patents Act, 1970; the Designs Act, 2000; and the Geographical Indications of Goods (Registration and Protection) Act, 1999 have provisions prohibiting import of goods infringing Intellectual Property Rights under the respective Acts.
+The powers to take action against such infringing goods at Border i.e. at the time of import and export by the Customs Authorities are contained in Section 11, 111, and 113 of the Customs Act, 1962. - 2.10 While IPR laws provide for civil and criminal action by right holder in cases of infringement of his/her IPR, the Customs authority powers to take action against infringing goods are limited to action against infringing goodsat the time of import and export and that to subject to procedure laid in IPR Enforcement Rules, 2007 issued under Customs Act, 1962. - 2.11 The section 11 of the Customs Act, 1962 enables Customs authority to prohibit either absolutely or subject to such conditions (to be fulfilled before or after clearance) as may be specified in the notification, the import or export of goods of any specified description.
+This can be done by issuing notification under subsection (1) of Section 11 for the purposes specified in sub-section (2) of Section 11.

-Legal provisions under Customs Act, 1962.

-A. Section 11 of the Customs Act, 1962

-The Section 11 of the Customs Act, 1962 enables Customs authority to prohibit either absolutely or subject to such conditions (to be fulfilled before or after clearance) as may be specified in the notification, the import or export of goods of any specified description.
-This can be done by issuing notification under sub-section (1) of Section 11 for the purposes specified in sub-section (2) of Section 11.
 The relevant clauses under sub-section (2) are (n), and (u).
-These clauses read as under:-

-- " (n) the protection of patents, trade marks, copyrights, designs and geographical indications; - (u) the prevention of the contravention of any law for the time being in force "
+These clauses read as under:- - " (n) the protection of patents, trade marks, copyrights, designs and geographical indications; (u) the prevention of the contravention of any law for the time being in force "

-B. Prohibition on Import of Infringing Goods
+Prohibition on import of infringing goods